beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 (@) `02-kvm-modprobe.sh`

-Prior to enabling KVM on a machine, it is important to make sure that the machine supports hardware virtualization.
-To enable KVM on a machine
+This script enables KVM in the OS.
+If the `grep -E 'vmx|svm' /proc/cpuinfo` command described above returned `vmx`, there is no need to modify this script, as it enables the Intel KVM module by default.
+If the command returned `svm`, it is necessary to comment the `modprobe kvm-intel` line and uncomment the `modprobe kvm-amd` line.

 ```Bash
 # Create a script for enabling the KVM kernel module